robpegurri/ns3-rt/README.md

 ./ns3 build
 ```

-### 2. Installing Sionna
+### 2. Installing Sionna RT

-To install Sionna, ensure you have Python (versions 3.8 to 3.11) and TensorFlow (versions 2.13 to 2.15) installed.
-Detailed instructions are available in the official Sionna installation guide.
+Sionna RT v1.0.1 and later has the same requiremets as Mitsuba 3 [available at this page](https://mitsuba.readthedocs.io/en/stable/).
+Detailed instructions are available in the official Sionna RT installation guide.
 Ubuntu 22.04 is recommended.

-**If you are running Sionna on a CPU**, install TensorFlow and LLVM (also required in this case) with:
+**If you are running Sionna RT on a CPU**, install TensorFlow and LLVM (also required in this case) with:

 ```bash
 sudo apt install llvm